luontola/gospec/README.md

 Because of using gotest, all your specs must be in files whose names end with `_test.go` and they must be added to your test suite as explained above.

 Each group of specs is a method which takes `gospec.Context` as a parameter.
-You can call the methods on `Context` to make assertions and to declare nested specs.
+You can call the methods on `Context` to declare expectations and nested specs.

 For examples on how to write specs, see the files in the [examples] directory.